Zero0Q/TraktVision/README.md

 - It receives requests from Stremio, including the user's configuration
 - It uses this configuration to calculate current progress for requested content
-- It fetches original posters and modifies them to include progress bars
+- It fetches metadata and original posters from TMDB
+- It modifies the posters to include progress bars
 - It sends these modified posters back to Stremio for display

 The server does not store any user data persistently.
 Each request is processed independently using the configuration provided in the URL.

 ## Refresh Rate

 The refresh rate set during configuration influences how often Stremio will request updated information from the addon.
-However, each request to the addon server will always fetch the most current data from Cinemeta and calculate up-to-date progress based on the user's Trakt data provided in the configuration.
+However, each request to the addon server will always fetch the most current data from TMDB and calculate up-to-date progress based on the user's Trakt data provided in the configuration.

 ## Development